Prescribing Morse scalar curvatures: incompatibility of non existence: The Variational Formulation

-We will always assume \eqref{base_assumption} and in fact rely in our arguments on this close relationship of pure critical points at infinity and zero weak, finite energy limiting subcritical solutions.
-In particular the following non existence statement is analogous to the \textit{"only"} statement on critical points at infinity in case $\{ \partial J_{K} = 0 \}$. \begin{lemma} Suppose $\{\partial J_{K}=0\}\cap \{J_{K}\leq L\}=\emptyset$.
+see \eqref{pure_critical_point_at_infinity} and \eqref{critical_energies} for the value.
+We will always assume \eqref{base_assumption}, cf. (i) of Definition \ref{def_M_S}, and in fact rely in our arguments on this close relationship of pure critical points at infinity and zero weak, finite energy limiting subcritical solutions.
+In particular the following non existence statement is analogous to the \textit{"only"} statement on critical points at infinity in case $\{ \partial J_{K} = 0 \}$ above. \begin{lemma} Suppose $\{\partial J_{K}=0\}\cap \{J_{K}\leq L\}=\emptyset$.
 Then

 \end{lemma} \begin{proof} Arguing by contradiction we assume, that for some $\tau_{m}\searrow 0$ there exist

 Since $J_{K,\tau}$ is scaling invariant and $J_{K,\tau_{m}}(u_{\tau_{m}})\leq L$, we may assume